-[Note: this is a quick draft, and the first in a series. ]
+[Note: this is a quick draft]

 Adventure, for me, started on two wheels.
 When I was eight and had spent a few years demonstrating sufficient balance on a bicycle, my father put me on top of one with a motor.
 Presenting me with a plastic full-face helmet he found at the local garbage dump, he said, “It’s time.”